akveo/ngx-admin/docs/contents/articles/002-installation-guidelines/index.md

 ## Prerequisites

-Despite BlurAdmin can be run without any development experience, it would be much easier if you already have some.
-In general following instructions allow you to run a local copy on your machine.
+Although ng2-admin can be run without any development experience, it would be much easier if you already have some.
+The following instructions allow you to run a local copy on your machine.

 ## Install tools